Lecture Notes in Cosmology: Matching and CDM transfer function

 See also \cite[pag.
 310]{Weinberg:2008zzc}. \end{ex}

 \hrulefill

-We have written the transfer function as in Eq.~\eqref{TPhiapproximated} because it is simpler to compare it with the numerical fit of Bardeen, Bond, Kaiser and Szalay (BBKS) of the exact transfer function \cite{Bardeen:1985tr}, which is the following:
+We have written the transfer function as in Eq.~\eqref{TPhiapproximated} because it is simpler to compare it with the numerical fit of Bardeen, Bond, Kaiser, and Szalay (BBKS) of the exact transfer function \cite{Bardeen:1985tr}, which is as follows:

 and see that for large $q$ it goes as $\ln(2.34q)/(3.96q)^2$, which is in good agreement with our analytic estimate \eqref{TPhiapproximated}.
 Given the transfer function $T_{\Phi}$, $\delta_{\rm m}$ can be written, from Eq.~\eqref{smallscalesPoissoneqDM2}, as: